Fabian12Florin/autopulse/README.md

-# AutoPulse - Refactorizare Monolit -> Microservicii (Cloud Native Intro)
+# AutoPulse - Monolith to Microservices Refactor (Cloud Native Intro)

-## 1. Scopul temei
+## 1. Assignment Goal

-Cerinta laboratorului este:
+The lab requirement is:

-- pornim de la un model de aplicatie monolitica
+- start from a monolithic application model
-- separam cel putin 2 bounded contexts in servicii independente
+- split at least 2 bounded contexts into independent services
-- demonstram deploy independent
+- demonstrate independent deployment
-- documentam strategia si trade-offs
+- document the strategy and trade-offs

-Acest repository contine deja implementarea microservicii.
-In aceasta documentatie, proiectul este prezentat explicit ca rezultat al refactorizarii dintr-un monolit conceptual.
+This repository already contains a microservices implementation.
+In this documentation, the project is presented explicitly as the outcome of a refactor from a conceptual monolith.

-## 2. Overview proiect
+## 2. Project Overview

 - Frontend: `AutoPulse-frontend` (React + TypeScript)
 - Backend: `AutoPulse-backend` (Spring Boot, multi-module)
-- Domeniu: operatiuni de livrare colete (utilizatori, flota, colete, rutare, executie livrare, geografie, notificari)
+- Domain: parcel delivery operations (users, fleet, parcels, routing, delivery execution, geography, notifications)

-## 3. Structura monolitului (inainte de refactorizare)
+## 3. Monolith Structure (Before Refactoring)

-In varianta monolitica, sistemul ar fi fost un singur deployable (un singur proces) cu module interne:
+In a monolithic version, the system would have been a single deployable (single process) with internal modules:

 - `users-auth`
 - `parcels`